jacoscaz/treesandrobots.github.io/_posts/2022-01-02-economic-case-for-preserving-attention.md

 How far are we from that point?
 Does that point even exist?
-Could an economic case be made for ceasing to invest so many resources on hijacking our focus before it starts negatively affecting ad-based business models?
+Could an economic case be made for ceasing to invest so many resources on hijacking our focus before it starts to negatively affect ad-based business models?